-When the child support agreement is being ignored or is unfair to you and your child, you will need legal assistance.
+When the child support agreement is unfair to you and your child, you will need legal assistance.
 Our Scranton child support lawyer can help you pursue a fair amount and seek modification or enforcement of the award.

 Child Support Guidelines in Pennsylvania

 Pennsylvania uses the “income shares” model for calculating child support.
 Under this model, children of separated or divorced parents, or parents who were never married, are entitled to receive the same proportion of parental income that they would have received if the parents lived together.
 The court determines this amount by considering a number of factors, including:

 - Cost of daycare

 - Child support obligations from any additional relationships

 We invest the time required to gain a full understanding of your situation in order to present a clear picture of your family’s finances and your child’s needs.
 If there are reasons to deviate from the prescribed formula — high incomes, special medical needs, private schooling, or other extra costs — we assemble the necessary documentation to pursue a child support amount that is appropriate for your family’s unique situation.

 When Your Ex is Behind in Child Support Payments

 If you suspect that your child’s other parent is hiding income in order to minimize the amount of child support or spousal support awarded, we work with investigative specialists who will help identify those hidden assets.